Erfurt: Climate

-Erfurt has a humid continental climate (Dfb) or an oceanic climate (Cfb) according to the Köppen climate classification system.
+Erfurt has an oceanic climate (Cfb) bordering on a humid continental climate (Dfb) according to the Köppen climate classification system.
 Summers are warm and sometimes humid with average high temperatures of 23 C and lows of 12 C. Winters are relatively cold with average high temperatures of 2 C and lows of -3 C. The city's topography creates a microclimate caused by the location inside a basin with sometimes inversion in winter (quite cold nights under -20 C) and inadequate air circulation in summer.
 Annual precipitation is only 535 mm with moderate rainfall throughout the year.
 Light snowfall mainly occurs from December through February, but snow cover does not usually remain for long.

+The Erfurt (Erfurt–Weimar Airport) weather station has recorded the following extreme values: